Zgirt/AssociationProposal/README.md

 Board member compensation is an industry standard.
 Industry benchmark is between $75k-$150k annually.
 The pay-out is on a quarterly basis in Qubic.

-**Do all QCS members receive a salary?**
+**Do all QCS members receive a salary?** <br>
 Out of the 5 committee members, Alber, Talentnodes and Zgirt receive a salary.
 Karin is currently not a QCS member but receives legal fees for the legal advice/work she provides.

 **So what would be the complete salary then?
-QCS and association combined, and what part are for the legal services?**
+QCS and association combined, and what part are for the legal services?** <br>
 I don’t feel comfortable singling out salaries but the average between these three salaries is about 8k a month.
 This is much less in comparison with salaries from other protocols at a similar size.
 Keep in mind these individuals are also not employees, have no benefits or legal protection at this point.
 They also have no large Qubic bags.
 Becoming a board members comes with additional responsibilities and legal/reputional risks.

 **If the association is sued.
-Why/how are members affected?**
+Why/how are members affected?** <br>
 Board members are affected as they represent the association.
 They will not be financially liable unless there's gross misconduct.
 Members of the GA are not affected. if we do pay an MM, and they manipulate the market lets say.
 How does it implicate members of the Association?
 Board members may not be legally liable for let's say holding a price level under Swiss law.
 However, this situation might change depending on the jurisdiction.

-**Why Is an Association Necessary Compared to Historical Examples (e.g., TAO)?**
+**Why Is an Association Necessary Compared to Historical Examples (e.g., TAO)?** <br>
 Market conditions, regulatory expectations, and the complexity of current initiatives differ from earlier efforts.
 The Association’s formation is a direct response to today’s environment, where stringent compliance, professional governance, and robust legal frameworks are essential to achieve Tier 1 listings, secure high-profile partnerships, and realize Qubic’s long-term vision.

-**What other web3 projects have incorporated a legal entity?**
+**What other web3 projects have incorporated a legal entity?** <br>
 Many other projects incorporated legal entities like the Ethereum Foundation or the Solana Foundation.
 Here’s an article describing the announcement of the Solana Foundation: https://solana.com/news/announcing-the-formation-of-the-solana-foundation

-**How are board members replaced?**
+**How are board members replaced?** <br>
 The Quorum has the authority to remove board members at any time through a simple majority vote, ensuring that leadership remains effective and accountable.
 The Association follows the same governance guidelines shared by the approved SteCo Term Proposal.
 If a member or members of the Qubic Association decide not to follow instructions of the Quorum, they are in breach of their existing contract as an elected representative.
 Quorum can decide to take legal action as a consequence.

-**How are new board members selected?**
+**How are new board members selected?** <br>
 Members of the General Assembly represent the current QCS Committee.
 New board members are to be interviewed and selected by members of the Qubic Association.
 Once a board member has been selected, the Quorum will give their final approval through a proposal.

-**Will the Qubic Association represent Qubic?**
+**Will the Qubic Association represent Qubic?** <br>
 The Qubic Association is the legal wrapper around Qubic Core Services.The Association’s primary mission is to foster the adoption and ecosystem growth of Qubic’s decentralized technologies.
 The Association will not oversee or control the Qubic protocol, the core technology, smart contracts, or the initiatives of the protocol’s founder, Come-from-Beyond.
 All protocol-level decisions and technical developments remain decentralized and independent of the Association’s governance.
 For more information about the scope of the Qubic Core Services Team, check out the approved SteCo term proposal: https://github.com/Foleycious/Steco-Term-Proposal

-**Wouldn't it be a good idea to fill these roles with people that do it for intrinsic motivation only so that only a small salary and compensation is needed? or would that not be enough for the tasks at hand?**
+**Wouldn't it be a good idea to fill these roles with people that do it for intrinsic motivation only so that only a small salary and compensation is needed? or would that not be enough for the tasks at hand?** <br>
 If we find qualified doxxed people who are willing to do it against a small fee, we are very welcoming to that idea.
 We reached out to various individuals but they are not interested.
 Board members have additional tasks, responsibilities and are exposed to risks that normal members would not be exposed to.

-**Is it legally possible to be sure the Association will always follow quorum decisions?**
+**Is it legally possible to be sure the Association will always follow quorum decisions?** <br>
 QCS members are elected by Quorum to represent Qubic and the best interests of Qubic.
 If members of the Association decide not to follow instructions of the Quorum, it means they are in breach of their agreement.
 As a consequence the Quorum may decide to pursue legal action.

-**How long does it take to incorporate the Association?**
+**How long does it take to incorporate the Association?** <br>
 We can incorporate it within 1-2 weeks if we’re fast.

-**How will this affect the listings currently slotted in Q4?**
+**How will this affect the listings currently slotted in Q4?** <br>
 We can sign with an association in formation.

 **I don't see any link between Qubic protocol and a legal entity.
 Let's just say Talentnodes is a board member of that entity and he fully control the fund.
 One day the Quorum wants to remove Talentnodes but he resists and threaten to take all of the fund.
-What can computors/quorum do in that situation?**
+What can computors/quorum do in that situation?** <br>
 If members of the Association decide not to follow instructions of the Quorum, it means they are in breach of their agreement.
 As a consequence the Quorum may decide to pursue legal action.

 There are plenty of corporations that will bind to the association after it running for a while, for example: mm contracts, T1 future listings, etc...
 Quorum can't just let them die out the blue.
 In case members or Board members of the association are dismissed, a hand-over will need to take place either through existing board members or an interim board member elected by Quorum.

 **Given that the scope of work remains unchanged compared to the QCS mission (as stated above), will these changes in organizational structure impact future QCS funding proposals?
 For example, will salary positions for Association board members be removed from the QCS budget, or do the new requirements simply justify, in your view, a pay raise?
-(This might very well be the case, but I would ask for a clear justification.**
+(This might very well be the case, but I would ask for a clear justification.** <br>
 Board members do not receive a salary but rather compensation for the additional tasks, responsibilities, risks and reputational exposure.
 This compensation ceases when they are no longer part of the board and is independent of any salary from QCS.

 W**hy does this require a new organizational entity with its own budget and structure rather than being incorporated into the existing QCS structure, thereby decreasing complexity?
-For instance, could the Association become part of the QCS, or vice versa?**
+For instance, could the Association become part of the QCS, or vice versa?** <br>
 The association is a legal and operational tool for QCS.
 All payments would be made through the association.

 As funds are pre-allocated for the entire year, what would happen in the event of significant price fluctuations?
 Would additional funding be required in case of price decreases, or would surplus QUs be returned if the budget could be fulfilled with fewer resources?
 Alternatively, are all QUs converted into USD or CHF and deposited in a Swiss bank account?
 There are, in fact, specialized accounts for associations in Switzerland that could incorporate additional security measures, such as requiring multiple signers for larger transactions.